Keystone Mountain Resort Snowboarding

 To reach the snowboarding at Keystone Mountain Resort from Denver, head west on US70 to Exit #205 (Silverthorne/Dillon).
 Turn left heading southeast on US6 for 6.2 miles to the ski area.

-Overall, Keystone Mountain Resort is the 12th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
+Overall, Keystone Mountain Resort is the 13th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
+Several of the better snowboarding resorts are nearby Keystone Mountain Resort including Arapahoe Basin Ski Area, Breckenridge Ski Resort, Copper Mountain Resort, Loveland Ski Area, Winter Park Resort and Eldora Mountain Resort.